Advancing Water Treatment in Recirculating Aquaculture (RAS) through Innovative Materials and Membrane Technologies

 The Jacob Blaustein Institutes for Desert Research (BIDR), Ben Gurion University, Israel

-The workshop will be held from October 7-9, 2026, and will include a full day of scientific lectures and discussions at the Sde Boker Campus of the Ben Gurion University of the Negev (BGU) located at the Midreshet Ben Gurion, and one day for a professional tour on aquaculture in the Negev (relatively close to the conference location).
+The workshop will be held from October 11-14, 2026, and will include one and a half days of scientific lectures and discussions at the Sde Boker Campus of the Ben Gurion University of the Negev (BGU) located at the Midreshet Ben Gurion, roundtable discussions, and one day for a professional tour on aquaculture in the Negev (relatively close to the conference location).

 The workshop will focus on RAS development in Israel, Europe, the USA and the world with similar aquaculture enterprises.